CEH – Swissonic

 One important feature of the new calibers 151 and 153 is the W-shaped resonator.
 Hetzel already had the idea of this shape of resonator while still working for Bulova.
 He theorised, that in order to get rid of the position errors encountered with the ‘Accutron’ system, one would need longer resonators, resonators of higher frequency or both.
 Both aspects being realised in this caliber.
 Hetzel had no time to integrate his new idea at Bulova, Sydney de Coulon had recruited him to return to Switzerland, before the implementation of the new system (3).

-The other revolutionary thought integrated into this caliber, is the use of magnetic pinions and wheels thus an ‘elastic’ coupling of the indexing wheel with the wheel work, eliminating inertia and also allowing a higher frequency.
+The other revolutionary idea integrated into this caliber, is the use of magnetic pinions and wheels thus an ‘elastic’ coupling of the indexing wheel with the wheel work, eliminating inertia and also allowing a higher frequency.
 This principle will be further developed and refined to create the ‘oil box’ for cal.: 1220 (date) and cal.: 1230 (day/date) used in the ‘Megasonic’ model Hetzel will develop for Omega starting 1969 (1, 3).

 Observatory Testing

 This cal.: 153 ‘Swissonic’ underwent different tests, also at the Observatory in Neuchâtel between December 1966 and November 1967.
-Earlier prototypes of the ‘Swissonic’ caliber were submitted for competition at the Observatory in Neuchâtel in 1965 already and their performance disappointed, especially because of remaining position errors, not relevant for daily use, but crucial imprecisions during chronometer competitions.
-The reaction to get rid of the position errors and to increase precision was to create a ‘Swissonic’ version at 720Hz, which in the chronometer competition of 1966 will reach N = 2.25.
-Despite the excellent result ranking 4th in its category of ‘electronic wrist watch chronometers’, it will be beaten by ESA’s new development, the MOSABA caliber, which will take the first three ranks.
-Also, the new frequency of 720Hz will be integrated into the later development of Omega’s ‘Megasonic’ movement (1, 4).
+Earlier prototypes of the ‘CEH-Swissonic’ caliber were submitted for competition at the Observatory in Neuchâtel in 1965 already and their performance disappointed, especially because of remaining position errors, not relevant for daily use, but crucial imprecisions during chronometer competitions.
+Despite the excellent result ranking 4th in its category of ‘electronic wrist watch chronometers’, it will be beaten by ESA’s new development, the MOSABA caliber, which will take the first three ranks (1).

 Unexpected Bad News